How we helped national brand Malcolm Allan launch their brand new product...

 The 3 H’s.
 Hype, Health and Humour.

-By keeping the details of the new product ambiguous whilst subtly suggesting what it could be, created a sense of anticipation.
+By keeping the details of the new product ambiguous whilst subtly suggesting what it could be, this created a sense of anticipation.

 These types of posts had a modest amount of engagement, but it was our reveal video that truly kick-started the campaign.

-We received many private messages through on Facebook of pictures of empty shelves in ASDA stores across the country.
+We received many private messages on Facebook of pictures of empty shelves in ASDA stores across the country.